- What is research data?

 - Reuse of data is possible.
 Thus, duplication of effort is avoided and instead new research ideas may emerge.

 - Securing and storing primary data is in accordance with good scientific practice.
-A corresponding recommendation is given by DFG in “Sicherung guter wissenschaftlicher Praxis“.
+A corresponding recommendation is given in the Guidelines for Safeguarding Good Research Practice by Deutsche Forschungsgemeinschaft (DFG).

 Also many project funders require for a data management plan and research data to be published.
 For example: